 Eyelid Surgery Procedure

 Eyelid surgery helps correct drooping upper eyelids and puffy bags below their eyes by removing excess fat, skin, and muscle.
 Upper eyelid surgery may be covered by insurance if used to correct visual field defects.
-In some cases, facelift surgery may also be chosen for more complete rejuvenation benefits.

 Dr. Rose performs this 1 to 3-hour outpatient procedure at our surgery center using anesthesia for patient safety and comfort.
 During the recovery period, you may experience temporary discomfort, swelling, bruising, and eye irritation and sensitivity to light.
 Most patients can return to work within 7 to 10 days, and more strenuous activities in about 3 weeks.
 Full resolution of bruising and swelling may take slightly longer.